Why are pharmaceutical & medical kickbacks prohibited?

 Kickbacks to doctors or other healthcare providers are prohibited by two federal laws: the Anti-Kickback Statute and the Stark Statute.
 Whistleblowers can work with the government to stop kickbacks and receive a reward by filing a “qui tam” lawsuit under the False Claims Act.

-Kickbacks come in many forms.
+Medical and pharmaceutical kickbacks come in many forms.
 But in every kickback case, healthcare providers will provide some material benefit in return for other providers prescribing or using their products or services.

 In most instances, kickbacks are illegal.
 Doctors are supposed to decide on the most appropriate treatment for their patients without consideration of their own financial interests.
 Federal laws prohibit kickbacks and improper compensation to doctors and other healthcare provider as specified by the Stark Statute because those financial incentives often result in medically unnecessary treatment and the use of more expensive products.
 That in turn results in higher costs to patients, Medicare, Medicaid and other healthcare insurance programs.